Skip to main content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 What is Anthropology?

 Anthropology is the study of humans, past and present.
 To understand the full sweep and complexity of cultures across all of human history, anthropology draws and builds upon knowledge from the social and biological sciences as well as the humanities and physical sciences.
-A central concern of anthropologists is the application of knowledge to the solution of human problems.
 Historically, anthropologists in the United States have been trained in one of four areas: sociocultural anthropology, biological/physical anthropology, archaeology, and linguistics.
 Anthropologists often integrate the perspectives of several of these areas into their research, teaching, and professional lives.

 Courtesy of AAA (The American Anthropological Association)